-We got back in the car at Valle de los Caidos and set the GPS for Manzanares el Real.
+We got back in the car at Valle de las Caidos and set the GPS for Manzanares el Real.
 I had read about that town in my Spain guidebook.
-What a wonderful little town.
+What a quaint little village.
 I would recommend a visit to anyone!

 After lunch, we walked around town a little bit.
 We made it into a gift store just minutes before they were to close for lunch.
 Leslie was able to find a magnet for her collection.
 Tyler was able to find a key chain for his collection.

 We walked toward the castle after we left the gift store.
-When we arrived we discovered the castle did not re-open until 15:00, another 45 minutes from the time we arrived.
+When we arrived, we discovered the castle had closed for lunch and would not re-open until 15:00, another 45 minutes from the time we arrived at the castle.
 To kill time, Tyler and I walked back to our car and drove it around to the parking lot in front of the castle entrance.
 Then we all walked onto the castle grounds, sat on benches, and admired the views while we waited for the ticket window to open.

-The castle was built in 1475.
-It was built by Diego Hurtado de Mendoza, the second Count of Real de Manzanares, Marquis of Santillana and first Duke of Infantado.
+Completed in 1475 and built initially by Diego Hurtado de Mendoza, the second Count of Real de Manzanares, Marquis of Santillana and first Duke of lnfantado.
 Wow, what a title!
 The designer, Juan Guas, was the architect to King Ferdinand and Queen Isabella.

 The first room one encounters is the entrance hall.
-Prominently displayed there are five tapestries dating from the 17th century.
-I also found the fragment of a 15th century coat of arms interesting, mainly because of the depiction of the sun.
+Prominently displayed are five tapestries dating from the 17th century.
+I also found the fragment of a 15th-century coat of arms fascinating, mainly because of the depiction of the sun.

 The Santillana Room is the first of the two reception rooms.
-It is in this room where one finds a reproduction of the 1455 painting of Diego Hurtado de Mendoza.
-At the far end of the room is the 17th century painting Our Lady of Atocha Procession.
+It is in this room where one finds a reproduction of the 1455 painting of the Marquis of Santillana originally painted by Diego Hurtado de Mendoza.
+At the far end of the room is the 17th-century painting entitled Our Lady of Atocha Procession.
 There is a window in this room that offers the first view of the ruins of the chapel that was within the castle.
 On the other end of the room, up a few steps, is the Ladies’ Dais room.
 That room has a mullion window that looks out over the Santillana Reservoir.
 The window is from the 15th century and is quite striking.

-Of the many small towns we have been to in Spain, this one is a MUST see!
+Of the many small towns we have visited in Spain, this one is a MUST see!